anquanscan/sec-tools/README.md

 [Condi-Boatnet](https://github.com/hoaan1995/Condi-Boatnet): Condi Boatnet Ver 1 (old killer)
 [dceBadBehavior49](https://github.com/PHP-Backoffice/dceBadBehavior49): BadBehavior as Plugin for CONTENIDO 4.9
 [Exe-to-pdf](https://github.com/luci61/Exe-to-pdf): Exe to PDF exploit Builder with 0 detections.
 Runtime and Scantime
 [xss-injection](https://github.com/chi-wei-lien/xss-injection): In this video I covered how to perform cross site scripting (XSS), which basically allows attackers to have full control over a vulnerable website 😈.
 Just like always, this video is for educational purposes.
 If you do any illegal stuff you will get arrested 🚓!
+[singlefile](https://github.com/exploitmafia/singlefile): featured cs:go internal hack, one file and less than 1000 lines.